 Talaromyces purpurogenuseniaca is a strain of genetically modified microscopic fungi, a natural microorganism which was discovered on the soil of the Ararat plain in Armenia during a screen testing in 1972.
 A long-term collaboration of scientists from medicine and biochemistry enabled to discover some unique microorganism characteristics.
 Its ability to produce red pigments and its original dynamics of biosynthesis and bioactivity was very different from other microorganisms being known until then.
 The more significant fact, however, is the final product of manufacture - the Biocol active substance which contains really precious bioactive agents that excel in their ability to positively influence the immune system.
 Further research and findings on this specific microorganism have revealed its potential to influence and inhibit the cancerous growth.

-Biocol effects have been tested in many experimental and clinical trials which showed that it hindered the growth of tumours due to its impact on the immune system, which happens via the so called apoptosis, a process of programmed cell death.
+Biocol effects have been tested in many experimental and clinical trials which showed that it hindered the growth of tumors due to its impact on the immune system, which happens via the so called apoptosis, a process of programmed cell death.

 The regulation of a cell life span is a precisely programmed mechanism.
 If harmony between the cellular division and its ageing process is disrupted, it may cause the cell to change from a healthy one to an impaired or cancerous one (i.e. oncogenesis).
 For organism's healthy functioning, its ability to normalise oxidation processes, including apoptosis, is important, because the failure to do so may lead to the onset of cancer.
 Biocol has an excellent ability to block the undesired oxidation processes and apoptosis, and to normalise the programmed death of impaired or damaged cells, in this way it contributes to lower the risk of cancerous growth.